Austria Juice has set itself the goal of harvesting 100% of the entire goods from sustainable sources by 2030.

 • Soil and nutrient management

-• Plant protection
+• Crop protection

 On the other hand, in Hungary and Poland, they succeeded together with experts, in obtaining the maximum from the fruit in an environmentally friendly way.
 Resistant apple varieties ensure that 60 to 80 percent fewer pesticides are used.
 "This saves farmers money on the one hand, and helps protect the environment, on the other," says Jörg Schultz.
 Together with experts and farmers, the best apple tree species were selected for the soil on the ground and farmers were asked if they were interested in working together.
-The trees come from regional nurseries and were pre-financed by AUSTRIA JUCE.
+The trees come from regional nurseries and were pre-financed by AUSTRIA JUICE.

 Another project is being planned for the cultivation of cherries for 100% organic cultivation.
 "In the future, it will become increasingly important to adapt the choice of varieties to the development of the climate - and preferably from the very beginning," explains Jörg Schultz, "because changing over from existing varieties to new ones takes around ten years time."